 Carl Randall is a British figurative painter whose work is based on images of modern Japan, and more recently London.
 A graduate of The Slade School of Fine Art, The Royal Drawing School London, and Tokyo University of Arts Japan, he is the winner of the BP Travel Award at The National Portrait Gallery, The Sunday Times Watercolour Competition, The Nomura Art Prize Japan, as well as several other awards.
-He has had several solo exhibitions in London and Japan, with group exhibitions at Christies New York, The Royal Academy of Arts, The Jerwood Gallery, Flowers Gallery London, The Mall Galleries, The National Portrait Gallery, Tokyo Art Award, Tokyo Metropolitan Museum of Arts, and has participated at art fairs in Switzerland, Turkey and Taiwan.
-His work has been the featured on the BBC World Service, and can be found in the collections of University College London Art Museum, Tokyo Geidai Museum Japan, Foundation Carmignac Paris, and The Royal Collection.
-He was invited to be artist in residence in Hiroshima City to paint portraits of survivors of the Atomic Bomb, and at the Formula 1 Races Japan.
+He has had several solo exhibitions in London and Japan, with group exhibitions at Christies New York, The Royal Academy of Arts, The Jerwood Gallery, Flowers Gallery London, The National Portrait Gallery, The Mall Galleries, Tokyo Art Award, Tokyo Metropolitan Museum of Arts, and has participated at art fairs in Switzerland, Turkey and Taiwan.
+His work has been the featured on the BBC World Service and CNN, and can be found in the collections of University College London Art Museum, Tokyo Geidai Art Museum Japan, Foundation Carmignac Paris, and The Royal Collection.
+He was invited to be artist in residence in Hiroshima City to paint portraits of survivors of the Atomic Bomb, and at the Grand Prix Formula 1 Races in Japan.
 His display of sixteen Japan paintings at the National Portrait Gallery in 2013 was accompanied by 'Japan Portraits' - a catalogue illustrating paintings and drawings made during his 10 years in Tokyo.

-His early work predominantly features architectural work made at The Slade School - scenes of isolation and disquiet depicted in North-London nightscapes.
-A solitary mood created by the absence of human presence, lit windows of buildings suggesting private hidden interiors as glimpsed from the outside.
-Mood and atmosphere are important to these works, the play of light and shadow on buildings being used to create a sense of drama and mystery.
-He also produced three-dimensional architectural work relief paintings that mediate between sculpture and painting, built out of the surface using wood and metal.
-Some are constructed so as to give the illusion of a distance in a very shallow space, whilst others play with traditional perspective.
+His early work predominantly features architectural work made at The Slade School of Fine Art - scenes of isolation, mystery and disquiet depicted in London nightscapes, with lit windows of buildings suggesting private hidden interiors as glimpsed from the outside.
+He also produced three-dimensional architectural mixed media relief paintings that mediate between sculpture and painting - some constructed to give the illusion of a distance in a shallow space, whilst others play with traditional perspective.
 His early interest in portraiture can be seen in pencil and ink sketches of family, friends, elderly people and a selection of self portraits.

 2003-2005 Daiwa Anglo-Japanese Foundation Scholarship, Tokyo Japan.